jay-joshy/allergyguide/content/research/sygma2.md

 Adverse events were similar between groups, with one death in each group—one deemed asthma-related in the budesonide maintenance group and the other not related to asthma in the budesonide-formoterol group.

 ## Limitations

+- Majority of the population was caucasian
+- Adherence rates are likely higher here than in real life
+- 52 weeks may not be enough for assessment of long-term outcomes
+- No adjustments for multiple comparisons in secondary efficacy analyses, giving less confidence in the ACQ-5/AQLQ results

+## Risk of bias assessment